-26. For full-time candidates, the final, 60 or 120 credit element of assessment (the dissertation or equivalent depending on individual degree scheme requirements) must be completed and submitted by the following deadlines:
+26. For full-time candidates, the deadline for the submission of the final 60 or 120 credit element of assessment (the dissertation or equivalent depending on individual degree scheme requirements) is 50 weeks from the start date of the scheme (to the nearest Friday).